Applying TDS on Vendor Bills

 4. Enter the expenses or items for this bill.

-5. In the India Tax Section Code field, review and modify the information as required.
+5. In the India Tax Section Code field, review and update the information as needed.

-6. (Optional) In the India Tax Nature of Remittances field, select the nature of remittance for each line item only for the following scenarios:
+6. (Optional) In the India Tax Nature of Remittances field, select the nature of remittance for each line item in these cases:

 • Vendor is Non-Resident Indian (NRI).